How Does Company Taxation Work in Malaysia?

 Moreover, the country imposes a stamp duty at rates between 1 to 4% of the value of property transfer, and at 0.3% on share transactions.

-Social security contributions in Malaysia
+Social Security Contributions in Malaysia

-Sales and services tax in Malaysia
+Sales and Services Tax in Malaysia

-While the threshold for registering for sales and service tax for restaurants is RM1 million per annum of taxable goods and services, it is half of that for other sectors.
+While the threshold for registering for sales and service tax for restaurants is RM1.5 million per annum of taxable goods and services, it is half of that for other sectors.
 This tax must be paid within one month after the end of the taxable period.

-Avoidance of double taxation in Malaysia
+Avoidance of Double Taxation in Malaysia

 Malaysia is also a signatory to over 70 tax treaties with other regions of the world, the latest being the OCED Multilateral Instrument (MLI).
 The source of law laws are the Income Tax Act and Customs Act of 1967, and last year’s Sales Tax Act and Service Tax Act.